OpenWaterFoundation/owf-learn-python/mkdocs-project/docs/index.md

 As time allows, additional sections will be added for more advanced topics such as use of useful Python API libraries for water resources.

-This documentation is not intended to be a full reference for the Fortran language but focuses on important topics that will help a Fortran programmer understand important technical concepts and be successful with software tools.
+This documentation is not intended to be a full reference for the Python language but focuses on important topics that will help a Python programmer understand important technical concepts and be successful with software tools.

 ## License

-The OWF Learn Fortran website content and examples are licenses under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0).
+The OWF Learn Python website content and examples are licenses under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0).

 ## Source Repository on GitHub